To find out more, including how to control cookies, see here:

 Funnily enough, Porsche probably has the most fuel-efficient gas-electric hybrid at the entire show – and it’s also the fastest car they’ve ever built.
 It’s the 918 Spyder, which features electric motors connected to a 4.6-liter V-8 engine.
 The combined power output is 887 horsepower – and its fuel consumption is a hair under 80 MPG.
 Yes, these numbers are real; we’re not just making them up.
 But when you pay 800,000 big ones, you’d better get the best of everything.

-Along with the 918 Spyder, Porsche has a Panamera plug-in hybrid, which should hopefully keep people from remarking on the exterior’s aesthetics, instead choosing to ask why a Porsche is plugged into a wall.
+Along with the 918 Spyder, Porsche has a Panamera plug-in hybrid electric vehicle.
+One which should hopefully keep people from remarking on the exterior’s aesthetics, instead choosing to ask why a Porsche is plugged into a wall.

 And then there’s the 911 Turbo S, putting out 560 horsepower and 516 lb-ft of torque from its flat-six motor through an all-wheel-drive system.
 How is it economical, you ask?
 You see, uh, it has turbos?
 Yeah, that’s the ticket.
 Turbos.

-Tesla … well, Tesla didn’t bring anything new to the show, nor did they debut a concept at their press conference.
+Now the Tesla electric vehicle aka Model S … well, Tesla didn’t bring anything new to the show.
+Also they didn’t debut a concept at their press conference.
 Instead, they pulled out the dead horse that is fire safety, and proceeded to give a Q&A session with the press.
 Still, the Model S remains the coolest EV on the market, and so it deserves a snap or two.
 We’ll wait with bated breath for the Model X sport-ute to come out later.

 Toyota, as you might expect, brought along some Prii.
 Yep.
 Neat.

-Volkswagen showed off the all-electric eGolf, a production model it debuted at the L.A. show.
+Volkswagen showed off the all-electric eGolf at the NAIAS 2014.
+It’s an electric vehicle all out production model.
+Also, it debuted at the L.A. show.
 It will get between 70 and 90 miles, similar to the Leaf, with a blistering top speed of 82 miles per hour.
 So, it will top out at the standard pace of I-94 traffic driving from Illinois to Wisconsin.